Hang Jebat: Namesakes

 Gravestone of legendary Malaccan Hang Jebat.

 KD Jebat (FFG29), a Lekiu-class frigate in the Royal Malaysian Navy, is named after him.
 The decommissioned frigate KD Rahmat was to be called KD Hang Jebat, but engine problems during building trials caused the navy to change her name to Rahmat.
 One of the oldest engines that pulls the trains along the Singapore-Malaysia rail route is also named after him.

+In Malaysia, there is Hang Jebat Stadium, a multi purpose stadium located in Krubong and Paya Rumput, Malacca.

 In Singapore, there exists a minor road off Portsdown Avenue named "Jalan Hang Jebat" and a namesake mosque, Masjid Hang Jebat at the road's end.